 If you have been using an attic for storage you will have to find somewhere else to put your clutter.
 You may also have to sacrifice a small bedroom on your landing to make space for the stairs accessing your new loft conversion.

 5) Get quotes from more than one contractor and check out their previous work in the area.

 There are plenty of reputable specialist firms but it is important to reassure yourself that you have chosen the best one.

 “You will need a contingency fund of around 10 per cent for any problems that might come to light once work starts,” says Robin Chatwin, Head of Savillls, South West London.

 7) If your loft conversion is going to be used mainly as an extra bedroom, make sure to install an en-suite bathroom.

 Nobody wants to clatter down the stairs in the middle of the night to use the bathroom.

 8) Take a realistic view of how long the building works are likely to take.

-“The good thing about loft conversions is that the majority of the work can be accessed from the roof which minimises disruption,” says Lisa Simon, Head of Lettings at Carter Jonas.
+“The good thing about loft conversions is that the majority of the work can be accessed from the roof which minimises disruption,” says Lisa Simon, Head of Residential at Carter Jonas.
 But you will still need to allow a minimum of six weeks, probably longer.